Three common mistakes to avoid

 Mostly, we think about opportunity costs before we make important purchases, for example, buying a house.
 However, the problem lays in the choices we make every day.

 We don’t realize what we give up when we buy something, sometimes we don’t even need.
-“For instance, we can translate dollars into time—how many hours of wages, or months of salary, we must work to pay for something.”
+“For instance, we can translate dollars into time—how many hours of wage, or months of salary, we must work to pay for something.”

 Moreover, we could add to our savings to buy the house if we give up buying things that we don’t need, just because they are on sale.